 In connection with our 2005 assessment of internal control over financial reporting under Section 404 of Sarbanes-Oxley, we identified material weaknesses in our internal control.
 We have taken measures to strengthen our internal control in response to the previously identified material weaknesses, including by implementing strengthened control procedures for information technology infrastructure, enhancing company-level monitoring controls processes and expanding our internal audit and corporate compliance functions, and engaged outside consultants to assist us in our efforts.
-For a discussion of our internal control over financial reporting and a description of the identified material weaknesses and of the steps that we have taken to remediate these and previously identified material weaknesses, see "Item 9A.
+For a discussion of our internal control over financial reporting and a description of the identified material weaknesses, see "Item 9A.
 Controls and Procedures - Management's Report on Internal Control over Financial Reporting."